nicoaspra/lemniscateinstitute002/_services/lab_keyed-mandrel-assembly/lab-mandrel-8.1-turning-and-chamfering-of-the-flange-to-final-dimensions.md

 ---
-title: "Turning and Chamfering of the Flange to Final Dimensions"
+title: "Activity 8: Turning and Chamfering of the Flange to Final Dimensions"
 weight: 2
 layout: content
 prevcontenturl: ../lab-mandrel-7.1-drilling-boring-and-facing-of-the-flange